Sight and Sound

 Sight and Sound (formerly written Sight & Sound) is a monthly film magazine published by the British Film Institute (BFI).
-Since 1952, it has conducted the well-known decennial Sight and Sound Poll of the Greatest Films of All Time.
+Since 1952, it has conducted the well-known decennial Sight and Sound poll of the greatest films of all time.

 History and content

-Sight and Sound was first published in Spring 1932 as "A quarterly review of modern aids to learning published under the auspices of the British Institute of Adult Education".
-In 1934, management of the magazine was handed to the nascent British Film Institute (BFI), which still publishes the magazine today.
-Sight and Sound was published quarterly for most of its history until the early 1990s, apart from a brief run as a monthly publication in the early 1950s, but in 1991 it merged with another BFI publication, the Monthly Film Bulletin, and started to appear monthly.
+Sight and Sound was first published in Spring 1932 as "A quarterly review of modern aids to learning published under the auspices of the British Institute of Adult Education" following meetings by the Commission on Educational and Cultural Films.
+In 1934, management of the magazine was handed to the nascent British Film Institute (BFI), which still publishes the magazine today.Sight and Sound was published quarterly for most of its history until the early 1990s, apart from a brief run as a monthly publication in the early 1950s, but in 1991 it merged with another BFI publication, the Monthly Film Bulletin, and started to appear monthly.
+Currently the publication appears 10 times a year, every month except for its January/February and July/August combined issues.

-In 1949, Gavin Lambert, co-founder of film journal Sequence, was hired as the editor, and also brought with him Sequence editor Penelope Houston as assistant editor as well as co-founders and future film directors Lindsay Anderson and Karel Reisz.
+In 1949, Gavin Lambert, co-founder of film journal Sequence, was hired as the editor by BFI director Denis Forman, and brought with him Sequence editor Penelope Houston as assistant editor as well as co-founders and future film directors Lindsay Anderson and Karel Reisz.
 Lambert edited the journal until 1956, with Houston taking over as editor until 1990.
 Philip Dodd became the editor following the merging of Monthly Film Bulletin with Nick James taking over in 1997.
 James was editor until August 2019.
 It is currently edited by Mike Williams.
 The magazine reviews all film releases each month, including those with a limited (art house) release, as opposed to most film magazines which concentrate on those films with a general release.

 Sight and Sound has in the past been the subject of criticism, notably from Raymond Durgnat, who often accused it of elitism, puritanism and snobbery, although he did write for it in the 1950s, and again in the 1990s.
 Until 2020, the magazine's American counterpart was Film Comment, a magazine that was published by the Film Society of Lincoln Center in New York City.